red477/For-Fun/README.md

-I just post fun and learning project that i do.
-Feel free to look at my projects and comment.
+I post fun and learning projects that I do.
+Right now I am focused on Neural Networks.
+Please feel free to take a look at my projects and comment.